ew947202/obsidian_vault/00 Meta/03 PTIs/Password.md

 ---
 ## Daily Log
 ### [[2024-08-22]]
-- [ ] Reached out to see if user is still experiencing this issue
+- [x] Reached out to see if user is still experiencing this issue
+	- [x] User confirmed the issue has been resolved
 ---